canada-ca/design-system/specifications/mandatory-elements/domains-urls.md

         </ul>
     </li>
 </ul>
 <p><b>Note</b>: Sub-domain requests are reviewed by Service Canada.
-Your web account manager can submit new Canada.ca sub-domains and change requests to the Principal Publisher using the <a href="http://requestform.portal.gc.ca/tickets.html">Request form for Canada.ca</a>.</p>
+Your web account manager can submit new Canada.ca sub-domains and change requests to the Principal Publisher using the <a href="http://requestform.portal.gc.ca/tickets.html">Request form for Canada.ca (internal to government)</a>.</p>
 </section>
 <section id="du2">
 <h2>Providing equal treatment to both official languages</h2>